10 Cybersecurity Best Practices for Protecting Your Business

 Risk assessments are essential for identifying potential vulnerabilities in your cybersecurity plan.

-• What to Include: Review your security measures employee practices, and regularly evaluate your software and hardware.
+- What to Include: Review your security measures and employee practices, and regularly evaluate your software and hardware.
+Include software asset management to keep track of all software in use and detect outdated or unauthorised applications.

-• Action Plan: Once you gather data, create an actionable plan to address weaknesses.
-Think of it as an annual health check-up for your business's cyber health.
+- Action Plan: Once you have gathered data, create an actionable plan to address the identified weaknesses.
+Think of it as an annual health check-up for your business’s cyber health.

 Regular assessments keep your business resilient against threats.
 After all, you wouldn’t skip your health check-up, would you?